ISC-HEI/isc_templates/README.md

 ---
 # Toolchain 2 : `pandoc` for converting GFM markdown to PDF and/or HTML, for ISC labs
 This toolchain uses [pandoc](https://pandoc.org/) for writing labs in Markdown (in its `gfm` flavour).

-The heavy lifting for converting `markdown` to `pdf` is made using `pandoc` with a LaTex template based [on the Wandmalfarbe](https://github.com/Wandmalfarbe/pandoc-latex-template) solution.
+The heavy lifting for converting `markdown` to `pdf` is made using `pandoc` with a LaTex template based [on the Wandmalfarbe](https://github.com/Wandmalfarbe/pandoc-latex-template) solution OR Typst.

 The conversion to HTML is made with the same tools and `easy-pandoc-templates` from https://github.com/ryangrose/easy-pandoc-templates which has a nice TOC on the side but I finally chose to use `Github.html5` instead.

 The conversion is rather fast and can be made in batch.
-The advantage of this solution resides in
+The advantage of this solution resides in:

 - writing Markdown is much faster and easier than plain Tex
 - its speed for converting `md` to `pdf`
 - the fact that variables can be defined at the beginning of the `md` module file using YAML.
 The variables are then passed to Latex and can be used in the template for further processing.